 Laboratory Malpractice

-The quality of medical care is depends on the quality of the information your doctor collects.
+The quality of medical care depends on the quality of the information your doctor collects.
 When carelessness, unsanitary conditions, or poor procedures lead to damaged or misplaced specimens, patients suffer.
-These errors are all the more tragic given that the medical establishment is fully aware that simple and cheap procedures can save thousands of lives and prevent unnecessary and dangerous surgeries.
-Unfortunately, human error and poor procedure persist and lead to catastrophic damage in even routine cases.
+Unfortunately, human error, excessive workloads, and poor procedures persist and can lead to catastrophic damage in even routine cases.

 Common Results of Laboratory Errors

 Medical diagnosis involves understanding the nature and cause of a patient’s condition.
-Many techniques are involved, from brief conversations with a health professional to extensive collection of samples from the body.
+The process of clinical decision-making includes conversations with a health professional, the ordering of tests, and the collection of samples.

 At any step of the process, human error can lead to a variety of flawed diagnoses:

-- A missed diagnosis occurs when a patient is told they do not have a disease they in fact do have, or will soon develop.
+- A missed diagnosis occurs when a patient is told they do not have a disease they, in fact, do have or will soon develop (often seen in chronic pain or chronic fatigue patients).

-- Similarly, a delayed diagnosis occurs when the correct diagnosis is learned—but once the disease has progressed to the point where early treatment could have prevented harm.
-With many fatal conditions, such as breast cancer, early detection is crucial, but simple laboratory errors or misreadings of results can lead to serious injury and death.
+- Similarly, a delayed diagnosis occurs when the correct diagnosis is learned (and ultimately learned later than it should have been).
+Often times by then, the disease or ailment has progressed to the point where treatment may no longer be effective.
+With many fatal conditions, such as breast cancer, early detection is crucial.
+Due to misdiagnosis, an estimated 795,000 Americans annually become permanently disabled or die from dangerous diseases.

 Common Causes of Laboratory Errors